google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 ------
 - new flowplayer.js version 3.2.11,
    fixes removing the player in fullscreen mode leaves Android locked in landscape orientation (#511)
+- #586 add a bitrate label with a new namespace attribute fp:bitratelabel.
+- #583 fixes for handling the fullscreenOnly property better
+- #494 with relative filenames with a root path strip the baseurl of paths first.

 3.2.11
 ------